Kyubyong/sudoku/README.md

 * STEP 3.
 Train the model, feeding X (quizzes) and Y (solutions).
 Note that only the predictions for the position of the blanks count when computing loss.
 (See `train.py`)<br/>

 ## Evaluation
 We test the performance of the final model against 30 real Sudoku puzzles and their solutions, which vary from the easy to evil level.
+Metrics are the following two.
+* Accuracy: the number of blanks where our prediction matched to the solution.
+* Success rate: the number of games where 100% accurately matched to our prediction.

 ## Results
 After 4 epochs, we got [the best model file](https://drive.google.com/open?id=0B0ZXk88koS2KV1VIT2RYUGhuOEU).
 We designed two test methods.